 The solar docking port inlet mounts directly on the roof of the RV and accepts the plug from the solar panel battery charger which enables you to charge your RVs 12V battery safely and quickly.
 The picture below left is a close-up view of the Solar Docking Port.
-The below right photo highlights the location of the Solar Docking Port relative to the solar panel.
+The below right photo highlights the location of the Solar Docking

+Port relative to the solar panel.

-2. Solar Power
+2. Solar Power Charging System

-a second solar panel, please read and understand the instructions and warnings within the manufacturer's manual for the 50 Amp MPPT Solar Charge Controller and Solar Panel.
+Prior to utilizing or installing a second solar panel, please read and understand the instructions and warnings within the manufacturer's manual for the 50 Amp MPPT Solar Charge Controller and Solar Panel.
 This information can be found in your Owner's Information Package.